 Approximately Thirteen Hours Earlier….

-“It’s ya fifteen minute call Larry.
-Tuck it in mate a get ready.
+“It’s ya fifteen-minute call Larry.
+Tuck it in mate, and get ready.
 I can’t wait to hear your new routine.
-Best of luck” she shouted then under her breath added ” You’re goin’ to need it.”
+Best of luck” she shouted, then under her breath added, ” You’re goin’ to need it.”
 Noble tugged at her tight jeans and spat on the floor.

 ‘No Larry don’t do the coke thing’… Larry thought.